torstein-vik/zeta-types/README.md

 ## The Project

-The project mainly features a haskell backend, interfacing with python/sagemath via FFI and C. Haskell is used because its type- and pattern-matching system and is very practical for working with local zeta types (which may appear in at least four different forms.)
+The project mainly features a haskell backend, interfacing with python/sagemath via FFI and C. Haskell is used because its type- and pattern-matching system and are very practical for working with local zeta types (which may appear in at least four different forms.)
 We also plan to create a website giving access to information and resources about the grand project, as well as hopefully a large database of zeta-types from various L-functions, and a framework for interacting and computing.

 ## Contributors
 _Ask me ([torsteinv64@gmail.com](torsteinv64@gmail.com)) to add you here if you contribute to this project_